 Generosity (Dana) : the antidote to the selfishness of the addict self.
 A generosity of heart and mind expressed in our thoughts, in our words and in our actions.
 Generosity gives rise to ethical living, to kindness, to the ability to forgive and to fellowship; and it supports our meditation and mindfulness practice.

-Ethics (Sila) : the aspiration to live fearlessly, harmlessly and skilfully in harmony with the Five Precepts using these gifts to prevent relapse and to reduce the harm in our own life and within our communities.
+Harmlessness (Sila) : the aspiration to live fearlessly, harmlessly and skilfully in harmony with the Five Precepts; using these great gifts to prevent relapse and to reduce the harm in our own life and within our communities.

 Loving-kindness (Metta) : the regular practice of loving-kindness meditation to lift my self-esteem and promote my well-being, and the well-being of all those around me.